What is the Current Status of the Federal Adoption Tax Credit?

 The Taxpayer Relief Act did not make the adoption tax credit refundable; it only benefits adoptive families who have federal income tax liability.
 The refund ability bills in the U.S. House and Senate (H.R.
 2144/S. 950) would make the credit refundable and ensure that all families can benefit from the credit.

 Tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion for employer-provided adoption assistance.
 The credit is nonrefundable, which means it is limited to your tax liability for the year.
-The maximum amount (dollar limit) for 2017 is $13,570 (up slightly from $13,460 in 2016) per child.
+The maximum amount (dollar limit) for 2019 is $14,080 per child.
 For more information on the Adoption Tax Credit, please visit the following website: http://www.irs.gov/taxtopics/tc607.html

 What is the Adoption Tax Credit?